CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![](../Images/m2ex2.step6.png)

+7. Search for the **Secure transfer to storage accounts should be enabled** recommendation and select it.
+You can check for other recommendations if **Encrypt data in transit** was visible in previous step and you are checking other controller, based on that you can check recommendations under other controlers.

    > **Note**: It could take up-to 24 hours for all the recommendations to show up.
 And it is possible that during the lab time this may not show up – which is the case sometimes.
-If you don't see the data in **Controls**.
-You can continue to the next exercise and verify this later.
+If you don't see the data in **Controls**, you can continue to the next exercise and verify this later.

-7. Search for the **Secure transfer to storage accounts should be enabled** recommendation and select it.
-You can check for other recommendations if **Encrypt data in transit** was visible in previous step and you are checking other controller, based on that you can check recommendations under other controlers.

    ![](../Images/ex2.step8.png)